sheifg/score-keeper/README.md

 ## **Score keeper**

 ### *Project Description:*
-Score keeper is a small app that can be used to keep scores in a tennis/ping-pong game.
+Score keeper is a small app that can be used to keep scores in a tennis or ping-pong game.
 It is designed so that a winning score can be established and even changed it once the game has started, where there are two players and the winner is declared when winning score has been reached.

 ### *Project Objectives:*